signaloid/Signaloid-Demo-Sensors-SensirionSHT4xIAnalogConversionRoutines/README.md

 Example demonstrating real-time output uncertainty estimation for calibrated ADC values from the SHT4xI sensor[^1].

 ## Introduction
-The SHT4xI is a Humidity and Temperature Sensor IC[^1].
+The SHT4xI is a humidity and temperature sensor IC[^1].

 ## Getting started